 Some build tools will require additional setup.

 process.env.
-As an example, you can reference the polyfills in our sample Vite project.
+Reference the polyfills in our sample Remix project.

 Now that your users can connect their wallets, you can start building out the rest of your app using wagmi.